-- B. A student who for good reason wishes to be absent from an academic programme for a semester or more must apply for formal Leave of Absence through the Automated Student Request Module which can be accessed through the Student Administrative System Section (SASS). - A. Leave of Absence may be granted for one semester or for an academic year.
-Leave of Absence, however, will not be granted for more than two consecutive academic years.
+B. A student who for good reason wishes to be absent from an academic programme for a semester or more must apply for formal Leave of Absence through the Automated Student Request Module which can be accessed through the Student Administration System (SAS).

+Leave of Absence may be granted for one semester or for an academic year.
+Leave of Absence, however, will not be granted for more than two consecutive academic years, or in the first year of the programme.
+A student who wishes to deregister from all courses in the first year of their programme must request deferral until either the next semester or the next academic year.